-“Wikimedia found out the hard way that when you focus too much on tech, you neglect the human element and you lose a lot of what makes your community special. … You need things like invitation culture and funding community members to do cool stuff, simple things like in-person meetups and conferences.
-All the best stuff that any of us has done has come from just being together in a space and [feeling] safe throwing some spaghetti.” –@keilanawiki
+“Wikimedia found out the hard way that when you focus too much on tech, you neglect the human element, and you lose a lot of what makes your community special. … You need things like invitation culture and funding community members to do cool stuff; simple things like in-person meetups and conferences.
+All the best stuff that any of us have done has come from just being together in a space and [feeling] safe throwing some spaghetti.” –@keilanawiki

 “Community guidelines shouldn’t just create this idea of everyone being the same.
 They create a baseline for us to respect each other and be productive.” –@patrickokeefe

 “You have to get that intersection between community mission and user need, and you have to figure out what that community mission is before you launch your community.” –@davecayem

 - Sponsor: Higher Logic, the community platform for community managers